Antonia Clarke: Early life and education

 Clarke was born in Hammersmith and grew up in Brackenbury Village, West London.
-At age 15, Clarke attended Downe House boarding school in Berkshire.
-It was here she decided she wanted to be an actress.
-She studied History of Art at Goldsmiths, University of London and later graduated with Master of Arts in Film Aesthetics and Philosophy from the University of Oxford.
+At the age of 15, she attended Downe House boarding school in Berkshire.
+It was here that she decided she wanted to be an actress.
+She studied History of Art at Goldsmiths, University of London and later graduated with a Master of Arts degree in Film Aesthetics and Philosophy from the University of Oxford.

 Career

 Clarke made her television debut in an episode of the 2011 action series M.I.
 High.
 She made her film debut in the 2012 adaptation of the musical Les Misérables, performing the song "Lovely Ladies".

-Her first major role came out as Young Emmeline in James Kent's 2013 drama film The Thirteenth Tale alongside Olivia Colman and Sophie Turner.
+Her first major role was as Young Emmeline in James Kent's 2013 drama film The Thirteenth Tale alongside Olivia Colman and Sophie Turner.

 In 2014, she had a small role in the romantic comedy film Magic in the Moonlight.
-Also in 2014 she appeared in Altar Directed By Nick Willing.
+Also in 2014, she appeared in Altar, directed by Nick Willing.
 The filming of the movie was described as "intimate".
 Clarke played "Penny Hamilton".

 Clarke played Maria Feodorovna in the Sky Atlantic and HBO miniseries Catherine the Great.
 She appeared in the 2021 comedy horror All My Friends Hate Me.
 The following year, she starred as Mary, Queen of Scots in the Starz historical drama The Serpent Queen.